 In the non-roaming case and if the Serving PLMN ID is the same as the PLMN ID of the SUPI, the network shall not provide any mapped S-NSSAI to the UE with the Allowed NSSAI.
+In non-roaming case and if the Serving PLMN ID is not the same as the PLMN ID of the SUPI, the network shall provide the mapped S-NSSAI of the HPLMN to the UE with the Allowed NSSAI if different values are used.